 - Non-qualified stock options were granted to NEOs pursuant to the company's long-term incentive plans.
 Grants vest in four equal increments, beginning on the first anniversary of the grant date.
 All grants expire on the tenth anniversary of the grant date.
 For Mr. Thayer, stock options granted prior to March 12, 2012 were granted under the Constellation Energy Group Inc. Long Term Incentive Plan and were converted into the equivalent right to receive Exelon common stock.
 The number of stock options received upon conversion is equal to the original number of Constellation stock options multiplied by the merger exchange ratio (0.93) and rounded down to the nearest whole share.
-The exercise price for each converted share is equal to the original Constellation - exercise price divided by the exchange ratio (0.93), rounded up to the nearest whole cent.
-The amount shown includes the unvested portion of the performance share unit award earned with respect to the three-year performance period ending December 31, 2012; the remaining two-(2) The amount shown includes the unvested portion of the performance share unit award earlied with respect to the three-year period and the period ending becember 31, 2012; the remaining two-thirds of the transition award grant made in January 2013 that was earned based on averaging the results of the 2013 and 2014 performance periods, which resulted in a payout of 115.28% of target and will vest in January 2015; and any unvested restricted stock unit awards as shown in the following table.
+The exercise price for each converted share is equal to the original Constellation exercise price divided by the exchange ratio (0.93), rounded up to the nearest whole cent.

+The amount shown includes the unvested portion of the performance share unit award earned with respect to the three-year performance period ending December 31, 2012; the remaining two- - The amount shown includes the unvested portion of the performance share unit award earned with respect to the three-year performance period ending December 31, 2012; the ternaming two-thirds of the transition award grant made in January 2013 that was earned based on averaging the results of the 2013 and 2014 performance periods, which resulted in a payout of 115.28% of target and will vest in January 2015; and any unvested restricted stock unit awards as shown in the following table.
 Shares are valued at \$37.08, the closing price on December 31, 2014.
-The amount shown includes the target performance share unit award made in January 2013 for the performance period ending December 31, 2015 and the target performance share unit award made in January 2014 for the performance period ending December 31, 2016.
+The amount shown includes the target performance share unit award made in January 2013 for the performance period ending December 31, 2016.
 These target awards have been increased to reflect the highest level of performance for the period.
-(3)